Investment options for beginners. You never knew

 Without market expertise investing in stocks is equivalent to gambling.
 Your investment would be worth Rs 4.75 crore now if you had invested Rs 55,000 in shares of Eicher Motors, the company that makes Enfield motorcycles, in the year 2001 ($17.50 per share).
 The stock market has that kind of power.

-Additional read: What is the foreign direct investment?
+Additional read: What is foreign direct investment?

 3. Mutual funds